 The Federal Energy Management Program (FEMP) partners with key stakeholders to guide the development of resilience planning for the strategic integration of advanced, secure technologies.
 FEMP also works to address energy management challenges and risks from cybersecurity threats.

-FEMP guides agencies through a comprehensive approach to resilience planning that addresses continuity of operations focus areas, including energy and water requirements, communications, transportation, facilities, and technology solutions.
+FEMP guides agencies through a comprehensive approach to resilience planning that addresses continuity of operations focus areas, including energy and water requirements, facilities, and technology solutions.

 FEMP empowers, educates, and trains federal agencies on how to actively identify, prioritize, and mitigate the risks of cyber or physical attacks on facility-related control systems while maintaining the required level of service for efficient operations.

 Tool helps facility owners and resilience planners understand the costs of an electric grid outage at their site and take the first step in calculating the resilience benefits of a redundant system.